 - Provide the names and contact information for four suggested reviewers from within the CSU and six suggested reviewers external to the CSU. - Suggested CSU reviewers may not be from your home campus.
-You may consider using https://fresca.calstate.edu to help identify potential CSU reviewers. - o Of the six external reviewers, at least three must be from outside of California. - Do not suggest anyone with whom there may be a potential conflict of interest (financial interest, current collaborator, former mentor-mentee relationship, etc.). - Proposers may also designate persons they would prefer not to review the proposal, indicating why.
+You may consider using https://fresca.calstate.edu to help identify potential CSU reviewers. - Do not suggest anyone with whom there may be a potential conflict of interest (financial interest, current collaborator, former mentor-mentee relationship, etc.). - Proposers may also designate persons they would prefer not to review the proposal, indicating why.